hazeltet845/Run3-HCAL-LLP-NTupler-TimeFocused/README.md

 ```

 ### Running Over Phase Scan Files
 The config file was modified to remove the HLT filter and disable the noise filters (flags).
 The plugins were modified to add the phase delay variable `laserType` to the NTuples.
-Currently, NTuples can only be generated for the 2022 & 2023 phase scan data with `CMSSW_13_2_0`
+NTuples can be generated for the 2022 & 2023 phase scan data with `CMSSW_13_2_0`.
+Ntuples can be generated for the 2025 Phase scan data with `CMSSW_15_0_6`.
+Successfully ran using a crab job over the phase scan files located here `/store/group/dpg_hcal/comm_hcal/QIEPhaseScan2025/` using the `python/crab_DisplacedHcalJetNTuplizer_local_cfg.py` crab config file.

 ```
 cmsRun ../python/DisplacedHcalJetNTuplizer.py isData=True isSignal=False recoFromRAW=True processEvents=200 inputFiles=TestLaserNTuple_2023.txt debug=False outputFile=ntuple_output_TestLaserNTuple-v4.root
 crab submit -c <crab_cfg.py file> --dryrun